 Misaki raised an eyebrow.
 "So?"

 "Well, you'd just be going to the bath by yourself.
 Down said haunted halls.
-But please, don't let us stop you from your...recently acquired after dinner bath."
+But please, don't let us stop you from your...after dinner bath."

-Misaki was growing more and more pale at every word that spilled from his wicked, wicked mouth.
+Misaki grew more and more pale at every word that spilled from his wicked, wicked mouth.
 "W-well, maybe I should wait, then..."
-She sat back down slowly, looking not too sure of herself.
+She sat back down, looking not too sure of herself.

-The room looked at Misaki in a confused silence.
+The room stared at Misaki in a confused silence.
 Usui, after a moment of him smiling at his bride, went back to eating.
-The room followed suit, all but Misaki, who was looking around the room for any suspicious movement.
+The room followed suit, all but Misaki, who glanced around the room for any suspicious movement.